otto-de/api-guidelines/topics/hal-or-no-hal.md

   deprecation information and other things that are helpful to evolve APIs.
 - Embedded resources can be nested.
 Using this feature, servers can compose aggregate representations from the single aggregated parts in a simple, straightforward way.
 - All kinds of versioning is supported.
-Beside of URI-based versionining, the specification is explicitly supporting profile parameters in the accept header.
+Beside of URI-based versioning, the specification is explicitly supporting profile parameters in the accept header.
 Links may have `type`, `profile` and `deprecation` attributes to link to different representations of a resources.
 In contradiction to this, JSON:API is explicitly prohibiting parameters of the accept header and does not support any attributes for links beside of custom (unspecified) meta-data attributes.